CyberArk Endpoint Privilege Manager vs Symantec Privileged Access Manager comparison

 Find out what your peers are saying about CyberArk Endpoint Privilege Manager vs. Symantec Privileged Access Manager and other solutions.
 Updated: March 2024.

-CyberArk Endpoint Privilege Manager is ranked 7th in Privileged Access Management (PAM) with 19 reviews while Symantec Privileged Access Manager is ranked 18th in Privileged Access Management (PAM) with 3 reviews.
+CyberArk Endpoint Privilege Manager is ranked 7th in Privileged Access Management (PAM) with 25 reviews while Symantec Privileged Access Manager is ranked 18th in Privileged Access Management (PAM) with 50 reviews.
 CyberArk Endpoint Privilege Manager is rated 8.0, while Symantec Privileged Access Manager is rated 7.8.
-The top reviewer of CyberArk Endpoint Privilege Manager writes "Easy to manage, has an application whitelisting feature and a dashboard that shows you which software is suspicious, but there's no way to check credential theft from a text file".
+The top reviewer of CyberArk Endpoint Privilege Manager writes "Offers integrated solutions and expands its capabilities through strategic acquisitions".
 On the other hand, the top reviewer of Symantec Privileged Access Manager writes "Allows IT and consultants to access the infrastructure environment but needs more security and better support".
 CyberArk Endpoint Privilege Manager is most compared with Microsoft Defender for Endpoint, BeyondTrust Endpoint Privilege Management, CrowdStrike Falcon, CyberArk Privileged Access Manager and Tanium, whereas Symantec Privileged Access Manager is most compared with CyberArk Privileged Access Manager, Cisco ISE (Identity Services Engine), BeyondTrust Endpoint Privilege Management, ARCON Privileged Access Management and Delinea Secret Server.
 See our CyberArk Endpoint Privilege Manager vs. Symantec Privileged Access Manager report.

 See our list of best Privileged Access Management (PAM) vendors.